Harris Brothers: Extreme Championship Wrestling (1996)

-They eventually left the WWF and returned to ECW in 1996 as the Bruise Brothers, competing once more in the tag division, and briefly joining Raven's Nest.
+After leaving the WWF they returned to ECW in 1996 as the Bruise Brothers, competing once more in the tag division, and briefly joining Raven's Nest.

 Return to the World Wrestling Federation (1996–1999)

 Don and Ron Harris returned to the WWF in September 1996, as the short-lived "Grimm Twins," Jason (Ron) and Jared (Don) where they had matches with the Smoking Gunns and the Godwinns.

-In June 1997, were repackaged as "8-Ball" (Ron) and "Skull" (Don), members of the Disciples of Apocalypse stable with Crush and their cousin, Chainz.
+In June 1997, were repackaged as babyfaces and were given the names "8-Ball" (Ron) and "Skull" (Don) and joined Crush's Disciples of Apocalypse stable with their real-life cousin Chainz (although it was never revealed that they were cousins on television).
 The brothers had their heads shaved and had goatees.
+The DOA participated in the "gang wars" of 1997, feuding with the Nation of Domination and the Puerto Rican stable Los Boricuas as well as the South African stable The Truth Commission.

+After The Montreal screwjob, Crush left the WWF and Chainz became the new leader of the DOA, however by February 1998, Chainz started doing singles matches, but remained a member of the DOA with Skull and 8-Ball.

-The DOA participated in the "gang wars" of 1997, feuding with the Nation of Domination and the Puerto Rican stable Los Boricuas.
-They went on to compete in the tag division throughout 1998.
-They feuded with the Legion Of Doom.
-8-Ball also competed in the WWE's Brawl For All tournament on July 20, 1998, but lost to 2 Cold Scorpio in the third round.
+In June 1998, the three members of the DOA feuded with the LOD 2000 and Droz.
+Chainz had his last match in the WWF on the June 15, 1998, episode of Raw Is War, where he lost to Val Venis.
+After this match he failed a drug test and was fired from the WWF.
+After Chainz was fired, the LOD 2000's former manager Paul Ellering, came back to the WWF to reunite with the LOD 2000, but turned on them and sided with the DOA.
+This feud was short lived and the DOA beat Paul Ellering up and fired him after an argument.
+8-Ball also competed in the WWF's Brawl For All tournament on July 20, 1998, but lost to 2 Cold Scorpio in the third round.
 Their last match in WWF as a tag team was at a house show, which was a loss to Ken Shamrock and Mankind on May 14, 1999.
 Skull's last match was in a singles match at a house show against Ken Shamrock on May 15, 1999, in which he was defeated.
 8-Ball's last match was in a singles match at a house show against Ken Shamrock on May 16, 1999, in which he was also defeated.
-The brothers were released soon after.
+The brothers were released from the WWF soon after.